eggsyntax/datawalk/README.md

 ## Why two versions?

 I developed the semi-interactive version so I could use datawalk in ClojureScript.
-ClojureScript presents a challenge: while you can trivially get user input in Clojure with `read-line`, ClojureScript has no consistent way to do so (although some specific cljs repls like planck add that functionality themselves).
-Because of this issue, it's very difficult to create a true interactive program as described above.
+While you can trivially get user input in Clojure with `read-line`, ClojureScript has no consistent way to do so (although some specific cljs repls like planck add that functionality themselves).
+Because of this issue, it's very difficult to create a fully-interactive program as described above.

-I've gotten some interesting tips about it, and @mfikes kindly pointed to his abio library (https://github.com/abiocljs) which begins to address the problem.
-I'm hoping that at some point I'll manage to put together a truly agnostic solution (PRs welcome!).

 But now that I've created the semi-interactive version as an interim solution, it turns out it has some real advantages.
 I've come to actually prefer it,